brandoncalia/Ranked-Pref-Sim/README.md

 The simulation script utilizes the spatial model of elections and parameters that reflect the data gathered on real elections.
 We test 5,000 simulated elections, each with a random number of candidates between 4 and 9 and a random number of voters between 500 and 25,000.
 Below is the recorded data on the frequences of agreement of our tested counting methods:

+Here is a sample scatterplot of one simulated election:

+Spatial positioning of Plurality vs. Condorcet winners when the methods disagree:

 #### Running `ranked-pref-sim.py`: